PFGimenez/poirot/README.md

 Make sure the project is built.
 Otherwise, run `dune build` in the `poirot` directory.

 Go into the directory `poirot/_build/default/examples`.
 If you have a grammar `test.bnf`, run `./bnf2antlr4.exe test.bnf`.
 It will generate the file `test.g4`.
+Its axiom is named `axiom`.

 ## Oracles